 Contrary to common belief, marketers are not the only people involved in content creation.
 According to the Miller Heiman Group, marketing only creates about 39% of the content salespeople need.
-Other people involved in the process include Salespeople (18%), Product Management (16%), and Sales Enablement (16%) among others.
+To illustrate, other people involved include Salespeople (18%), Product Management (16%), and Sales Enablement (16%).

 Content examples for every 3 steps of the Sales funnel: